Miryeong1235/COMM2216-user-guide/docs/index.md

 1. Create a new schema
 1. Create test tables
-1. Extract data with SELECT statements
+1. Retrieve information from tables

 ## Typographical conventions
 We provide SQL statements in the following code blocks: